-(1) 1/4th of the shares subject to the option vest one year from Vesting Commencement Date and the remaining shares subject to the option vest in 36 equal monthly installments following the one-year anniversary of the Vesting Commencement Date.
-The option is subject to full acceleration in the event the employee is terminated by our company without Cause or resigns for Good Reason within the period commencing two months prior to and ending 12 months following a Change in Control or Sale Event (as such capitalized terms are defined in the 2015 Stock Plan, as applicable or the respective stock option agreements evidencing such stock option).
+^{(1) 1/4}th of the shares subject to the option vest one year from Vesting Commencement Date and the remaining shares subject to the option vest in 36 equal monthly installments following the one-year anniversary of the Vesting Commencement Date.
+The option is subject to full acceleration in the event the employee is terminated by us without Cause or resigns for Good Reason within the period commencing two months prior to and ending 12 months following a Change in Control or Sale Event (as such capitalized terms are defined in the 2015 Stock Plan or the respective stock option agreements evidencing such stock option, as applicable).

-(2) 1/48th of the total shares subject to the option vest monthly from the Vesting Commencement Date set forth in the table above.
-The option is subject to full acceleration in the event the employee is terminated by our company without Cause or resigns for Good Reason within the period commencing two months prior to and ending 12 months following a Change in Control or Sale Event (as such capitalized terms are defined in the 2015 Stock Plan, as applicable or the respective stock option agreements evidencing such stock option).
+^{(2) 1/48}th of the total shares subject to the option vest monthly from the Vesting Commencement Date set forth in the table above.
+The option is subject to full acceleration in the event the employee is terminated by us without Cause or resigns for Good Reason within the period commencing two months prior to and ending 12 months following a Change in Control or Sale Event (as such capitalized terms are defined in the 2015 Stock Plan or the respective stock option agreements evidencing such stock option, as applicable).

-(3) Vests in two equal annual installments from Vesting Commencement Date set forth in the table above.
-The award is subject to accelerated vesting upon termination without cause upon a Change of Control.
+(3) Vested in two equal annual installments from Vesting Commencement Date set forth in the table above.